carbon-language/carbon-lang/llvm/docs/TestSuiteMakefileGuide.rst

 ========

-This document describes the features of the Makefile-based LLVM test-suite.
+This document describes the features of the Makefile-based LLVM test-suite as well as the cmake based replacement.
 This way of interacting with the test-suite is deprecated in favor of running the test-suite using LNT, but may continue to prove useful for some users.
-See the Testing Guide's :ref:`test-suite Quickstart
-<test-suite-quickstart>` section for more information.
+See the Testing Guide's :ref:`test-suite Quickstart <test-suite-quickstart>` section for more information.

 Test suite Structure
 ====================